Week 1: Preparation#

 The standard inner product (dot product) and norm in \(\mathbb{R}^n\)

-Partial derivatives and the Gradient vector
+Partial derivatives and the gradient vector

 Preparatory Exercises#